freedomtowin/viz-htmlx-css/README.md

 The compile time was very very fast for a Rust application.
 I noticed that using other template engines like `tera` made the compile time significantly slower though.
 Overall I'm happy with the package and give it a 7/10 due to lack of example documentation.

-I plan on creating a pull request to add this example to library.
-I also plan on deploying this full-stack blog website relatively soon too!
+I might create a pull request to add this example to the library's GitHub repo.
+I also might end up deploying a full-stack blog website soon too!